ace-dent/pngslim/README.md

 Inspiration came from a script by Jens Rex, 11-Jun-2005. http://hydrogenaudio.org/forums/?showtopic=22036

-Big thanks to: David Blake, counting_pine, fred01, Greg Roelofs, markcramer, Ken Silverman, Sined, Thundik81, Cosmin Truta, UncleBuck, Zardalu and others.
+Big thanks to: David Blake, counting_pine, fred01, markcramer, Greg Roelofs, Ken Silverman, Sined, Thundik81, Cosmin Truta, UncleBuck, Zardalu and others.
 Finally a massive thanks to all authors of the software on which this script depends, and those pioneers developing and optimizing the PNG standard.

 ## History

 **v1.2 Development 2021**
-- Added pngout parameters for efficiency and correctness: use `-kp` to avoid palette trials and `-f6` to avoid filter trials, where possible.
+- Added PNGOUT parameters for efficiency and correctness: use `-kp` to avoid palette trials and `-f6` to avoid filter trials, where possible.
 - Changed OptiPNG parameters `−nb −nc −np` to the more compact `-nx`, when disabling all lossless image reductions.
-- Improved script readability: indents changed from tabs to spaces;  removed use of `start /belownormal` to run pngout; removed inline comments.
+- Improved script readability: indents changed from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments.
 - Reformatted 'README' for markdown and tweaked text.

 **v1.1 12-Sep-2021**